• Skip to main content

 OTD 6383 Doctoral Mentorship II (3 credit hours)

-Methods and procedures for the planned Doctoral Capstone Project are developed with a proposal for implementation and evaluation submitted.
-The student collaborates and reflects on issues related to occupational therapy practice including service delivery, supervision, and ethical considerations across a variety of practice settings.
+Finalized individualized objectives for the capstone experience and project, aligning with the Program's mission and curricular threads submitted.
+Methods and procedures for the planned Doctoral Capstone Project developed with a proposal for implementation and evaluation.
+The student collaborates with the Capstone Chair and Site Supervisor reflecting on issues related to occupational therapy practice including service delivery, supervision, and ethical considerations in the selected capstone area.
+Includes poster presentation of the Doctoral Capstone Proposal for peer and faculty review.

 OTD 6185 Scholarly Practice III (1 credit hours)